ulgens/django-blasphemy/README.md

 Django development playground.
 It's for when you need to try something but the project in front of you is too complex / big / important to test stuff on it.
 Can be used as project starter if you have that kind of energy.

+## Prerequisites
+- [git-lfs](https://git-lfs.github.com/) Ensure you follow the installation steps for your OS/tooling: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage.
+If you encounter any issues with the LFS setup, make sure that:
+  - It is installed and working fine, by using `git lfs -v`.
+  - Hooks are installed, by using `git lfs install`.
+  - Files are pulled successfully, by using `git lfs pull`.

 ## Setup
 > Make sure that you have an up to date version of Docker and [just](https://just.systems/man/en/) is installed.